• Skip to main content

 Bay Isle Commercial Building.

-Also dating from 1926, it is one of the original commercial spaces for the island.
-Today it goes by Bay Islands Plaza.
+Dating back to 1926, it is one of the original commercial spaces on the island.
+Today, it is known as Bay Islands Plaza.

 All of these buildings are on the N.R.O.H.P., and you can find them on E. Davis Blvd.